Area of freedom, security and justice: Justice and Home Affairs (Maastricht – Amsterdam)

 With Maastricht, Justice and Home Affairs co-operation aimed at reinforcing actions taken by member states while allowing a more coherent approach of these actions, by offering new tools for coordinating actions.
-Decisions were taken by an unanimous vote of the Council without participation of the European Parliament (as opposed to decisionmaking in the European Community areas).
+Decisions were taken by a unanimous vote of the Council without participation of the European Parliament (as opposed to decisionmaking in the European Community areas).

 The Justice and Home Affairs pillar was organised on an intergovernmental basis with little involvement of the EU supranational institutions such as the European Commission and the European Parliament.
 Under this pillar the EU created the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) in 1993 and Europol in 1995.
 In 1997 the EU adopted an action plan against organised crime and established the European Monitoring Centre on Racism and Xenophobia (EUMC).
 In 1998 the European Judicial Network in criminal matters (EJN) was established.